 An optimal categorization of your products allows you to create well-structured product groups in your campaigns based on their product category or type.
 Within these groups, you can assign a max CPC to the group for a more effective bid strategy and serve the most relevant ads to your customers.

 How does this work?

 This method uses automated mapping techniques to match the correct Google category to each product.
-Leveraging this technique, you save time and manual labor costs, and achieve better data feed quality.
-The end result is a better customer experience and more bandwidth to focus on Shopping campaign strategies.
+Leveraging this technique, you save time and manual labor costs and achieve better data feed quality.
+The result is a better customer experience and more bandwidth to focus on Shopping campaign strategies.

-If you don’t have the in-house resources to do the mapping, you can enlist a data feed management provider who improves your feed’s performance using a number of techniques.
+If you don’t have the in-house resources to do the mapping, you can enlist a data feed management provider who improves your feed’s performance using several techniques.